 Don’t worry, we’ll explain everything and give you all the hospitality tips you need for service to run smoothly.

 What is mise en place?

 Mise en place translates to ‘everything in its place.’
-It’s a French phrase that refers to having all your ingredients and equipment set out and ready to go before you actually begin cooking and service.
+It’s a French phrase that refers to having all your ingredients and equipment set out and ready to go before you begin cooking and service.